Fuzzy Black Holes from Mass Generation in Matrix Compactification: Black hole in the zero-modes theory

 \subsection{Black Hole solution}

-In order to have a black hole solution, we must fill the shell of energy $\lambda_{+, N-2}$, which excites $j=y(N-3)$ oscillators, $0<y<1$.
-We prove in Appendix \ref{sec:fermisea} that this is the correct choice by showing that the case where fewer energy shells are occupied leads to inconsistencies.
+In order to have a black hole solution, we must fill the shell of energy $|\lambda_{-, N-2}|$, which excites $j=y(16N-16)$ oscillators, $0<y<1$.
+We provide more details in Appendix \ref{sec:fermisea}.

 In the boosted frame, where the system has a non-trivial $P^+$, the Hamiltonian gives the lightcone energy.
 This is related to the invariant mass through

-Moreover, we consider the mass-radius relation for a Schwarzschild black hole in five dimensions\footnote{Recall that we are working in units such that the Planck length is one.}, which reads
+where $M_{5D}$ is the mass of the Schwarzschild black hole in five dimensions\footnote{Recall that we are working in units such that the Planck length is one.}, which is related to the Schwarzschild radius, $r_0$, by